FLchs/vite-plugin-zod-decoupling/README.md

   .strict();
 ```

 > **Warning:** `.schema.ts` files must only export Zod schemas.
 Ensure that these files do not contain any other exports as the transformed files will not contains those exports.
+Also, some data might get lost during the decoupling, more info on the [zod-to-json-schema](https://www.npmjs.com/package/zod-to-json-schema) and [json-schema-to-zod](https://www.npmjs.com/package/json-schema-to-zod) pages.

 ## License